Pete-Fowler/todo-list/README.md

 then using queryselector('${task} .dropdown-content').

-when in a project view with no tasks, clicking new task button brings back all tasks -- need it to stay in project view and assign new task to that project

 need highlight for current project view need highlight for task dropdown to show which project task is assigned to, w line